Skip to main content

 Student Involvement

-Prior to each tour, students must attend two informational meetings in preparation for travel.
+Prior to each Sustainable City Tour, students must attend two informational meetings in preparation for travel.
 These meetings are an opportunity for the students to meet each other and share their own ideas or thoughts on locations they may like to visit.
 Culture, history, geography, and current sustainable practices in the city being visited are researched and covered during these meetings.

-During the tour as time allows, reflections are led by the student trip leader with prepared questions and thoughts from the day to encourage discussion and hear from diverse perspectives.
+During most tours, reflections are led by the student trip leader with prepared questions and thoughts from the day to encourage discussion and hear from diverse perspectives.
 These discussons also provide an opportunity for the students to brainstorm the challenges or path to future sustainable development in their own community.

 • It is expected that students attending a Sustainable City Tour program will pack and travel in a sustainable way.
 This includes packing lightly, reusable items, refusing single use plastic when possible, taking public transportation, etc. Sustainable travel advice will be provided at pre-trip meetings.